 If you need to attract more clients—the right kind of clients—and generate more business, this book is for you.
 I highly recommend it.

-The MacSparky Markdown Field Guide by David Sparks and Eddie Smith (David Sparks, 2013)
+The MacSparky Markdown Field Guide (David Sparks, 2013)

 One of the biggest problems writers face is distraction.
 It is especially frustrating when the very tools designed to help you become a distraction.